IowaDave/pxt-makerbit-esp12/README.md

 [Figure 4]

+**About Digital Pin Values**

+In the digital world everything is a number.
+Words such as "HIGH" and "LOW" have meaning only as names for numers.
+The blocks in this Extension package *translate* the word HIGH into the number 1, and the word LOW into the number 0.

 #### Read the value of a digital pin

 Figure 5 shows an example of using a block to obtain the value of digital pin D5 and then to display it on the micro:bit's LED panel.

 This block is an oval-shaped "reporter" block that returns the value as a number.
 It can be used anywhere that a numeric variable would be expected.
 In this example, it is used in the basic "show number" block.

-The number will be "1" when the pin is set to HIGH.
-It will be "0" (zero) when the pin is set to LOW.
+The number will be 1 when the pin is set to HIGH.
+It will be 0 (zero) when the pin is set to LOW.
 Reading the value of a pin does not change its value.

 Again, the block features a drop-down list of the digital pins on the ESP-12E or ESP-12F module.